 Samantha received her B.A. in Psychology with a minor in Linguistics from the University of Vermont.

 Christina Gotuaco joined the California Housing Partnership in 2020.
-As Director of Communications, she oversees the Partnership’s information design, marketing, media, and outreach efforts and works closely with the policy team on research publications and information sharing.
+As Director of Communications, she oversees the Partnership’s cross-platform marketing, design, and outreach.
 Christina also leads the Partnership’s fundraising efforts and is a key resource for our foundation partners.

 Christina earned a Master of Arts in Industrial Arts from San Francisco State University and a Bachelor of Science in Public Policy, Management, and Planning from the University of Southern California.

-Amanda joined the California Housing Partnership in 2013.
-As the Operations Manager, Amanda administers org-wide operational and administrative functions in finance, human resources, and technology.
+Amanda Isbell joined the California Housing Partnership in 2013.
+As Human Resources and Operations Manager, Amanda administers organization-wide operational and administrative functions in finance, human resources, and technology.
 Amanda transitioned into her current role after working as the Partnership’s Sustainable Housing Program Associate for one year.
 In her previous role, Amanda worked to increase the effectiveness of and access to existing energy efficiency programs for low-income rental housing through her management of our Green Rental home Energy Efficiency Network (GREEN).